Supplemental Retirement Accounts (SRA)

 When enrolling for the first time in any Supplemental Retirement Account

-When enrolling in a 403(b) or 457(b) or both, with either TIAA-CREF or Great West, employees will need to complete the appropriate enrollment form with TIAA-CREF or Great West.
-In addition, employees will also need to complete an SRA Salary Reduction Agreement 457b-403b to indicate the amount or percent per pay they would like to have deducted from their pay.
+When enrolling in a 403(b) or 457(b) or both, with either TIAA-CREF or Empower Retirement, employees will need to complete the appropriate enrollment form with TIAA-CREF or Empower Retirement.
+In addition, employees will also need to complete a Salary Reduction Agreement to indicate the percent per pay they would like to have deducted from their pay.

-Note: If the employee already has an existing 403(b) or 457(b) account with either TIAA-CREF or Great West, the employee does not need to re-enroll, only complete SRA to either change or re-start the salary reductions.
+Note: If you already have an existing 403(b) or 457(b) account with either TIAA or Empower Retirement, there is no need to re-enroll – just complete a Salary Reduction Agreement to either change or re-start the salary reductions.

 Health Science Center staff with Dual Appointments